JellkaGamez/HellScript/laws.md

 # **HellScript: The Laws of Chaos**

 Welcome to **HellScript**, the programming language where sanity doesn't stand a chance.
-Follow these 15 laws, and you might survive... but probably not.
+Follow these 15 laws, and your program might work... but probably not.

 ---